ucsb-csw8/w23-project/step03.md

 # Your TODO <a name="inittodo"></a>

-* Create a variable to hold a nested dictionary of menu item information data (dictionaries) at the top of your **main program**.
+First, create a variable to hold a nested dictionary of menu item information data (dictionaries) at the top of your **main program**.
 We will refer to it as `restaurant_menu_list`.

-* Additionally, you need to add two more dictionaries to your **main program**:
+Additionally, you need to add two more dictionaries to your **main program**:
 * `list_menu` will contain the "List" menu sub-options
 * `spicy_scale_map` will contain the mapping of the spicy_level values, as integers, to a string for the name of the spice level

 ```python